27 October 2020

 Employees who can operate from home are still strongly advised to continue to do so.
 Alongside official guidance on social distancing and hygiene set out by the Government for coming out of lockdown and returning to the workplace eight sets of sector specific guidance were issued.

-In light of this guidance it is clear that employers need to plan now for what, for many, will be a staged return over a long period of time.
-They also need to take into account the fact that a revised version of the furlough scheme will be available between August and October, after which it is likely to stop.
+Considering this guidance, employers need to plan now for what, for many, will be a staged return over a long period of time.
+They also need to take into account the fact that the revised version of the furlough scheme ends in October, and will then be replaced by the Job Support Scheme from 1 November.

 Many employees are, understandably, going to be anxious and want to know how their workplace will operate, whether they will be able to do their jobs and what steps will be taken to protect them from infection in the workplace.
 Employers will need to be give priority to taking care of their people’s health and wellbeing and reassuring them regarding the steps that have been taken.